nasa/fmdtools/Examples.rst

 Examples
 ==============================================

 This repository provides several examples models in the `/examples` directory, with some corresponding documentation in the form of notebooks (which may be accessed here).

-The best place to start on getting acquanted with basic syntax and functionality is the `Pump` example (see below), which demonstrates most of the basic methods/classes in a very basic case study.
+**The best place to start** to getting acquanted with basic syntax and functionality is the `Intro to fmdtools <docs/Intro_to_fmdtools.md>`_ workshop, which uses the `Pump` example to introduce the overall structure and use of fmdtools.
 Other models are further helpful to help demonstrate the full variety of methods/approaches supported in fmdtools and their applcation more advanced use-cases.

 Pump
 +++++++++++++++++++++++++++++++++++++++++++++

 The pump example model is located in `examples/pump/ex_pump.py`, which is then used in the following notebooks:

-- **Tutorial** which was designed to provide a basic interactive tutorial for learning basic fmdtools functions (along with the Intro to fmdtools workshop).
+- **Tutorial** which was designed to provide a basic interactive tutorial for learning basic fmdtools functions (along with the `Intro to fmdtools <docs/Intro_to_fmdtools.md>`_ workshop).
 This tutorial has two components:

   - `Tutorial_unfilled.ipynb <examples/pump/Tutorial_unfilled.ipynb>`_, which is to be used by students, and has the basic structure without the code filled in